 When done right, mentorship can help young clergy through challenging times.
 Does The United Methodist Church "do it right?"
 Read More

 Despite declines, signs of vitality in 2012

 Leaders of conferences that saw growth last year offer advice to the majority that saw dips in membership and attendance.
 Read More

 July 18 is Nelson Mandela's birthday.
 Deep spiritual roots, lifelong Methodist ties helped make South African icon a symbol for justice.
 Read More

 Future bright for college president, student

 After a hectic but fun first year, one University of Indianapolis student looks forward to Year 2 while the president looks toward the next 18.
 Read More

 United Methodist-related schools introduce young people to human and civil rights education and awareness.
 Read More

 See a list of magazines, journals and devotionals covering different aspects of the Christian journey.
 Read More

-The church must recruit young people for ministry and provide them with the skills necessary to be effective in this new time of opportunity.
+The church must recruit young people for ministry and provide them with the skills necessary to be effective leaders.
 More

 Mandela’s Methodist ties